Get Your Heart On!: Critical response

 Upon its release, the album received generally positive reviews from most music critics, based on an aggregate score of 66/100 from Metacritic.
 Andrew Leahey wrote for Allmusic that "Get Your Heart On! manages to sound young at heart without making most of the mistakes that plague albums by younger groups."
 Leahey finished his review, writing that "Simple Plan may be too old to write this sort of music, which sounds as though it’s still aimed at teenagers, but that doesn’t mean they’ve lost their knack for it, and Get Your Heart On! is every bit as tuneful as the group’s debut."
 The Alternative Press review was favorable, writing that "While Get Your Heart On! might not be the true return to form the band envisioned, it's ultimately worth the wait."
 Absolute Punk's Joe DreAndrea wrote that "Get Your Heart On! is a Simple Plan album -- it's an obvious statement, but one that some people will have trouble realizing anyway.
 Because of this, it's still one of the poppiest records you'll hear all year.
 The production is big, and the lyrics are ridiculous."

 Liam McGarry from Alter the Press! also gave to the album a favorable review, writing that "Simple Plan were never going to turn heads with a brave new style or a complete musical makeover to shatter any pre-conceptions you had of them.
 With GYHO!, they have stayed true to their own sound, a sound that got them where they are today.
 So while they more than likely wont garner any new fans, they'll please their die hard following, and continue to live the dream."
 Entertainment Weekly wrote: "The pop-punkers too often distract from adenoidal loud-and-proud angst-athons".
 Kerrang! was direct, writing "It may not be rocket science, but there is an art to doing this right and Simple Plan have once again pulled it off", while Andy Ritchie from Rock Sound applauded the album, writing "This is still above average dude rock from the Canadian five-piece."

 On the other hand, an unfavorable review came from the Sputnikmusic's staff, who went to write that "'Get Your Heart On!' is an album of missed opportunities.
 Despite being Simple Plan's poppiest release yet, it is also their least catchy, indistinct and forgettable."

 Commercial performance

-In Canada, Get Your Heart On! debuted at number two on the Canadian Albums Chart selling 13,000 copies, only behind Adele, whose album 21 charted atop with 15,000 copies.
+Get Your Heart On! debuted at number two on the Canadian Albums Chart selling 13,000 copies, only behind Adele, whose album 21 charted atop with 15,000 copies.
 The album debuted on the US Billboard 200 at number fifty-two, selling only 9,000 copies, being comparatively weak comparing to the band's previous albums.
 It fell off the week after with a complete lack of record sales in contrast to the band's previous efforts.
 In other countries it managed to reach the top ten.